Visulth/HOH2-Skill-UI/README.md

 ## Installation Instructions:

-Download AHK v2 here: https://www.autohotkey.com/v2/
+- Download AHK v2 here: https://www.autohotkey.com/v2/
+- Download the AHK_HOH2.ahk script from above

-After installing, double click the script to run it.
+After AHK v2 is installed, double click the script to run it.

 You can close the script and AHK by exiting the program via the tray icon.